Bukovje, Brežice: Church

 The local church south of the settlement is a pilgrimage church dedicated to Saint Anthony and belongs to the Parish of Bizeljsko.
 It was built in the 17th century, vaulted in the 18th century, and extended in the 19th century, when the belfry was also remodelled.
 It has a rectangular nave and a chancel enclosed on three sides.
 The altar dates from the mid-18th century and the paintings in the church are the work of Simon Ogrin (1851–1930).

 Cultural heritage

-In addition to the Church of Saint Anthony, two other structures in Bukovje are registered as cultural heritage:
+In addition to Saint Anthony's Church, two other structures in Bukovje are registered as cultural heritage: